Doesn’t this new car look great on me?

 Then, load the stroller or other daily use gear into the cargo area or trunk and take the car on your rounds: school pick-up, dry cleaning pick up and Costco for a quick case or two of paper towels.

 If the car has center seats that fold down, be sure to put them down to accommodate your cargo; do the rear seats offer a 60/40 split so you can fit in both kids and cargo?

 Call your mother or best friend from the car’s hands-free phone–see if she can hear and understand you; ask her how you sound calling from the car.
 Be sure to take the car on the highway to test its acceleration, and find a bumpy road or speed bumps to see how comfortable it is on less than ideal road surfaces.

-Does It Fit….In Your Garage?
+Does It Fit…In Your Garage?

 Take the car home to make sure it is a comfortable fit in your driveway and in your garage.
 This is a great time to take a picture of it so you can think about it over the next few days.
 Before you leave home, load up all those bags of used clothing in your garage and head for your local GoodWill–get the experience of hauling stuff in the car.

-Run Errands, Take The Kids, and Do Life
+Run Errands, Take The Kids and Do Life

 If your kids can accompany you on these errands, all the better; it’s important to see what it’s like for them to get in and out of the car before you commit to it.
-And if your husband/dad/boyfriend or other person who will spend time in the car has a say in what you decide to buy, make sure he gets to take a ride too (maybe even let him drive it!).
+And if your husband/dad/boyfriend or another person who will spend time in the car has a say in what you decide to buy, make sure he gets to take a ride too (maybe even let him drive it!).